home-assistant/developers.home-assistant/blog/2021-08-12-state_class_total.md

 ---

 Two new state classes, `STATE_CLASS_TOTAL` and `STATE_CLASS_TOTAL_INCREASING` have been added.
-In addition, it is no longer mandatory to set the `last_reset` attribute in order for `sum` statistics to be generated.
-The driver for the changes is to make it easier to integrate with utility meters etc.
+In addition, it is no longer mandatory to set the `last_reset` attribute for `sum` statistics to be generated.
+The driver for the changes is to make it easier to integrate with devices, like utility meters.

 ### State classes

 There are now 3 defined state classes:

-- `STATE_CLASS_MEASUREMENT`, the state represents a measurement in present time, for example a temperature, electric power etc.
+- `STATE_CLASS_MEASUREMENT`, the state represents a measurement in present time, for example a temperature, electric power, etc.
-- `STATE_CLASS_TOTAL`, the state represents a total amount which can both increase and decrease, e.g. the value of a stock portfolio
+- `STATE_CLASS_TOTAL`, the state represents a total amount that can both increase and decrease, e.g. the value of a stock portfolio
 - `STATE_CLASS_TOTAL_INCREASING`, a monotonically increasing total, e.g. an amount of consumed gas, water or energy

-#### STATE_CLASS_TOTAL
+#### `STATE_CLASS_TOTAL`

-If the sensor's state class is `STATE_CLASS_TOTAL`, the last_reset attribute can optionally be set to gain manual control of meter cycles; each time last_reset changes the corresponding value is used as the zero-point when calculating `sum` statistics.
+If the sensor's state class is `STATE_CLASS_TOTAL`, the `last_reset` attribute can optionally be set to gain manual control of meter cycles; each time last_reset changes the corresponding value is used as the zero-point when calculating `sum` statistics.
 If last_reset is not set, the sensor's value when it was first added is used as the